Odds are, your employees are experimenting with Generative Artificial Intelligence (Generative AI) in their roles.

 Integrating Generative AI into Your Business Strategy: Practical Tips

-Integrating AI into business processes offers significant benefits.
+Integrating AI into business processes offers the most significant benefits yet.

 It leads to efficiency gains, sparks innovation, and opens new avenues for personalization and customer engagement.